9 Ways to Score Free Furniture (So You Can Save for That Investment Piece!)

 While most people use Facebook Marketplace to sell their goods, there’s a wide range of free items you can peruse, too.
 Simply type “free” into your search bar, and you’ll get pages of nearby items with a price tag of $0.

-Letgo, which is primarily an app that can be accessed via the web, is like a new and improved version of a “Classifieds” site or page in a newspaper.
+OfferUp is like a new and improved version of a classifieds site or page in a newspaper.
 It has a free section where you can find everything from sofas to desks to televisions.
-If you’re okay with spending a bit of money, their home section is also a great place to find super-cheap furniture, too.
+If you’re OK with spending a bit of money, their home section is also a great place to find super-cheap furniture, too.

 6. The Free Section of Craigslist

-Ah, a classic—Craigslist is a great place to find cheap furniture.
+Ah, Craigslist — a classic place to find cheap furniture.
 It can also be a great place to find free furniture.
 You’ll find the “Free” section under the “For Sale” heading on the main page for your city.

 7. Freecycle

-This one might catch you off guard, but if you live in a city, you know dumpster diving—or just picking a piece up off the street while it’s waiting to be collected as “trash”—is just as viable of an option for free furniture as any other.
+This one might catch you off-guard, but if you live in a city, you know dumpster diving (aka “stooping”) — or just picking a piece up off the street while it’s waiting to be collected as “trash” — is just as viable of an option for free furniture as any other.

-Because moving in a city can be a big hassle and there’s sometimes a need to quickly vacate, it’s often easy to find furniture in impeccable shape right on the sidewalk.
-Even if you’re in a regular suburban neighborhood, many people will set out items with a “Free” sign before garbage day, so keep your eyes peeled for gems.
+Because moving in a city can be a big hassle and there’s sometimes a need to vacate quickly, it’s often easy to find furniture in impeccable shape right on the sidewalk.
+Even if you’re in a regular suburban neighborhood, many people will set out items with a “free” sign before garbage day, so keep your eyes peeled for gems.
+“Hippie Christmas” is an especially good time to be on the lookout.